B-Kiraly/Benndots-HGengine-ROMhack/README.md

 Currently it doesn't support evolution-trigger move learning, which means that I've had to hard code those moves to the expected level of evolution.
 For that reason I recommend evolving most Pokemon at their earliest level in order to not miss out on a potentially important move.

-I recommend Melon DS on Windows to emulate this game on.
-The Desmume emulation has some glitches with these ROMs.
-Usually it's relatively minor visual glitches, but occasionally they can be game breaking.
+For Windows users, I recommend Melon DS to emulate this game on.
+Desmume emulation has some glitches with these ROMs, ranging from relatively minor visual bugs to occasionally game-breaking ones.

 ## Base HG-Engine Features:
 * Dex Expansion (through Gen 6 almost entirely implemented)